nicman23/arch_mate/README.md

 # arch_mate
 PKGBUILD's for MATE in Arch Linux's

-You can install everything with mate-meta-dev package from the aur.
+You can install everything with mate-meta-dev package from the aur but that is the development -old- branch.

+Currently there is no gtk 3.22 on official repos, so wait for that.

 Features:

-* Updated to latest development upstream:  1.15.x
+* Updated to latest development upstream:  1.16.x
 * GTK3 PKGBUILDs only
 * Build test all packages.
 The current methodology is to run them in my main machine as my daily driver.